South Shore, Chicago: Jackson Park Highlands

+The Jackson Park Highlands District is a historic district in the South Shore community area of Chicago.
+The district was built in 1905 by various architects.
+It was designated a Chicago Landmark on October 25, 1989.

 Jeffery–Cyril Historic District

 The Jeffery–Cyril Historic District is a national historic district in the South Shore neighborhood of Chicago, Illinois.
 The district comprises a cluster of six apartment buildings on Jeffery Boulevard, 71st Place, and Cyril Avenue.
 All six buildings were built between 1927 and 1929.
 The district was added to the National Register of Historic Places on May 5, 1986.

 South Shore Bungalow Historic District

 The South Shore Bungalow Historic District is a residential historic district in the South Shore neighborhood of Chicago, Illinois.
 The district contains 229 Chicago bungalows and twenty other residential buildings built between 1911 and 1930.
 The district was added to the National Register of Historic Places on December 10, 2008.